pivotal/docs-tap/tap-gui/install-tap-gui.md

 Tanzu Application Platform package repository.

 >**Note:** Use the instructions on this page if you do not want to use a profile to install packages.
-Both the full and light profiles include Tanzu Application Platform GUI.
+The Full and View profiles include Tanzu Application Platform GUI.
 For more information about profiles, see [Installing the Tanzu Application Platform Package and Profiles](../install.html).

 To install Tanzu Application Platform GUI, see the following sections.